 Vagif Mausoleum in Shusha and the return of Poetry Days

-A guide to the Vagif Mausoleum on Shusha's Jidir Duzu plateau — who Molla Panah Vagif was, why his tomb is one of the city's landmark buildings, and how the Vagif Poetry Days festival returned to Karabakh.
+The Vagif Mausoleum on Shusha's Jidir Duzu — who Molla Panah Vagif was, why his tomb is a landmark, and how the Vagif Poetry Days festival returned.

 Who was Vagif